unixorn/sysadmin-reading-list/README.md

 #### Multi-Platform

--[Terraform](https://www.terraform.io) is a tool that allows you to configure your infrastructure as code, just like Chef/Puppet/etc allow you to manage the configuration of individual machines as code, with all the benefits of being able to diff, code review, etc. Terraform works with (as of this edit) AWS, Google Cloud, Microsoft Azure, vSphere and many other systems.
+- [Terraform](https://www.terraform.io) is a tool that allows you to configure your infrastructure as code, just like Chef/Puppet/etc allow you to manage the configuration of individual machines as code, with all the benefits of being able to diff, code review, etc. Terraform works with (as of this edit) AWS, Google Cloud, Microsoft Azure, vSphere and many other systems.

 #### AWS

--[AWSCli](https://github.com/aws/aws-cli) provides a unified command line interface to Amazon Web Services.
+- [AWSCli](https://github.com/aws/aws-cli) provides a unified command line interface to Amazon Web Services.
 Wean yourself off of the webui if you want to be truly productive.
--[og-aws](https://github.com/open-guides/og-aws) is an excellent resource to AWS written by and for engineers who use AWS extensively.
+- [og-aws](https://github.com/open-guides/og-aws) is an excellent resource to AWS written by and for engineers who use AWS extensively.
--[S3cmd](http://s3tools.org/s3cmd) is a free command line tool and client for uploading, retrieving and managing data in Amazon S3 and other cloud storage service providers that use the S3 protocol, such as Google Cloud Storage or DreamHost DreamObjects.
+- [S3cmd](http://s3tools.org/s3cmd) is a free command line tool and client for uploading, retrieving and managing data in Amazon S3 and other cloud storage service providers that use the S3 protocol, such as Google Cloud Storage or DreamHost DreamObjects.

 #### Azure

--[Az PowerShell Module](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azurermps-6.13.0) The cross-platform (i.e. PS Core) Azure PowerShell module.
+- [Az PowerShell Module](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azurermps-6.13.0) The cross-platform (i.e. PS Core) Azure PowerShell module.
 Replaces the `AzureRm` module and provides a migration path from it.
--[Azure CLI 2.0](https://github.com/Azure/azure-cli) new preview CLI interface for Azure (written in python).
+- [Azure CLI 2.0](https://github.com/Azure/azure-cli) new preview CLI interface for Azure (written in python).
--[Azure Code Samples](https://azure.microsoft.com/en-us/documentation/samples/) samples of code showing how to interact with Azure.
+- [Azure Code Samples](https://azure.microsoft.com/en-us/documentation/samples/) samples of code showing how to interact with Azure.
--[Azure Friday](https://azure.microsoft.com/en-us/documentation/videos/azure-friday/) "Just two engineers, a laptop and the cloud, solving problems".
+- [Azure Friday](https://azure.microsoft.com/en-us/documentation/videos/azure-friday/) "Just two engineers, a laptop and the cloud, solving problems".
--[Azure Quickstart Templates](https://github.com/Azure/azure-quickstart-templates) community contributed Azure Resource Manager templates for tons of things.
+- [Azure Quickstart Templates](https://github.com/Azure/azure-quickstart-templates) community contributed Azure Resource Manager templates for tons of things.
--[Azure Xplat CLI](https://github.com/Azure/azure-xplat-cli) cross platform CLI interface for Azure (written in nodejs).
+- [Azure Xplat CLI](https://github.com/Azure/azure-xplat-cli) cross platform CLI interface for Azure (written in nodejs).
--[Official Azure Documentation](https://azure.microsoft.com/en-us/documentation/) official documentation for all Azure services.
+- [Official Azure Documentation](https://azure.microsoft.com/en-us/documentation/) official documentation for all Azure services.

 #### Google Cloud

--[Introduction](https://cloud.google.com/docs/overview/) official introduction and an overview.
+- [Introduction](https://cloud.google.com/docs/overview/) official introduction and an overview.
--[GCP for AWS professionals](https://cloud.google.com/docs/compare/aws/) list equivalents for AWS products in GCP.
+- [GCP for AWS professionals](https://cloud.google.com/docs/compare/aws/) list equivalents for AWS products in GCP.
--[GCP for Azure professionals](https://cloud.google.com/docs/compare/azure/) list equivalents for Azure products in GCP.
+- [GCP for Azure professionals](https://cloud.google.com/docs/compare/azure/) list equivalents for Azure products in GCP.

 #### OpenStack

--[Introduction](https://www.openstack.org/software/) The OpenStack project's official introductory overview.
+- [Introduction](https://www.openstack.org/software/) The OpenStack project's official introductory overview.
--[Installing](https://www.openstack.org/software/project-navigator/deployment-tools) The list of tools you should consider if you want to install and operate OpenStack yourself.
+- [Installing](https://www.openstack.org/software/project-navigator/deployment-tools) The list of tools you should consider if you want to install and operate OpenStack yourself.
--[Community](https://www.openstack.org/community/) Where to go and who to ask for help.
+- [Community](https://www.openstack.org/community/) Where to go and who to ask for help.
--[Planet OpenStack](http://planet.openstack.org) An aggregated feed from across the Internet of OpenStack-related content, including contributions from individuals.
+- [Planet OpenStack](http://planet.openstack.org) An aggregated feed from across the Internet of OpenStack-related content, including contributions from individuals.
--[Public Clouds](https://www.openstack.org/marketplace/public-clouds/) Similar to AWS, GCP or Azure, this is a list of providers who offer cloud services running on OpenStack.
+- [Public Clouds](https://www.openstack.org/marketplace/public-clouds/) Similar to AWS, GCP or Azure, this is a list of providers who offer cloud services running on OpenStack.
--[SuperUser](https://superuser.openstack.org) SuperUser is an online 'publication' aggregating and editorialising content related to OpenStack and Open Infrastructure.
+- [SuperUser](https://superuser.openstack.org) SuperUser is an online 'publication' aggregating and editorialising content related to OpenStack and Open Infrastructure.
--[Stackalytics](https://www.stackalytics.com) Code contribution statistics to OpenStack and related projects.
+- [Stackalytics](https://www.stackalytics.com) Code contribution statistics to OpenStack and related projects.

 ### Configuration Management